jedwards1211/ritter-bounding-sphere/README.md

 Ritter's algorithm is very simple and efficient, but gives only a coarse result which is usually 5% to 20% larger than the optimum.

+## Compatibility

+`ritter-bounding-sphere` requires `Symbol.iterator` to be supported.
+It definitely works in Node 8+, but older environments may require a polyfill.

 ## `require('ritter-bounding-sphere')(points, [output])`

 Computes a bounding sphere for `points`, which must be an